+Management framework provides several tools that are intended to provide observability into platform state.
 The Configuration Database is the backbone of your configuration environment.
-Management Framework provides several scripts that you can use to monitor the performance and the health of your Configuration Database.
+There are several scripts available that you can use to monitor the performance and the health of your Configuration Database.
 Configuration Database monitoring is based on a set of scripts to retrieve statistics from the Configuration Database that you can use to determine the potential or present issues that affect the performance and health of the database and your data.
 The database scripts used for monitoring are distributed as part of the Configuration Database Maintenance Scripts IP, in the /tools folder.
 Scripts are available for the MSSQL, Oracle, and PostgreSQL Database Management Systems, and can be run on Configuration Server Database Schema version 8.1 and newer.
+Configuration Server can be monitored and have its runtime metrics collected from statistical log files or queried directly for set of metrics in a format that is compatible with Prometheus monitoring platform.